GitExcited/Brain-to-Text-Neural-Speech-Decoding/proposal.md

 ## What reading material (Kirill)

-Draft:<br />
 [https://ojs.aaai.org/index.php/AAAI/article/view/5146](https://arxiv.org/abs/2501.04844?)
 The model in this paper is very similar to the kaggle's baseline model.
-It uses a speech module which is not applicable for our project though.
-This paper serves as a good overview of the current SOA for EEG/ speech decoding.
+It uses a speech module which is not applicable for our project but serves as a good overview of the current SOA for EEG/speech decoding.<br />
 - EEG Module: (This trains the model to understand EEG structure)
   - EEG Encoder: Compresses raw EEG signals into "latent representations"
   - EEG Decoder: Reconstructs EEG latent representation into raw EEG, acts as a self-supervised learning constraint.